sudoblockio/tackle/README.md

   type: checkbox # Multi selector - returns a list
   message: What are your favorite colors?
   choices:
-    - name: blue
+    - blue
-    - name: green
+    - green
-    - name: grey
+    - grey

-wingspeed:
+outcome:
-  type: list # Single selector - returns a string
+  type: select # Single selector - returns a string
   message: What is the airspeed velocity of an unladen swallow??
   choices:
-    - name: I donno
+    - flung-off-bridge: I donno
-    - name: What do you mean?
+    - walk-across-bridge: What do you mean?
 African or European swallow?

 bad_outcome:
   type: print
   statement: Wrong answer {{ nuki.name }}...
-  when: "{{ 'I donno' in nuki.wingspeed }}"
+  when: "{{ nuki.outcome == 'flung-off-bridge' }}"

 color_essays:
   type: input
   message: Please tell me how much you like the color {{nuki.item}}?
-  default: Oh color {{nuki.item}}, you are so frickin cool...
+  default: Oh color {{nuki.item}}, you are so frickin cool... # loops over nuki.colors
   loop: "{{ nuki.colors }}"
   when: "{{ nuki.colors|length > 1 }}"